OlehKulykov/LzmaSDKObjC/README.md

 Available for iOS and MacOS.

 #### Description
-It's not yet another wrapper arround C part of the Lzma library with all it's limitations.
+It's not yet another wrapper around C part of the Lzma library with all it's limitations.

 The main advantages is:
 - List, extract **7z** files (**Lzma** & **Lzma2** *compression method*).